jeanparpaillon/tuto_devops_slides/slides/pages/prod-objectifs.md

 layout: center
 ---

-# Objectifs de la formation
+# Training objectives

-- Comprendre les fondations du DevOps en production
+- Understand the foundations of DevOps in production
-- Déployer et orchestrer une infrastructure complète VMware → Kubernetes
+- Deploy and orchestrate a complete infrastructure VMware → Kubernetes
-- Automatiser le déploiement d’applications internes et externes avec Ansible
+- Automate the deployment of internal and external applications with Ansible
-- Explorer les bonnes pratiques de sécurité, supervision et haute disponibilité
+- Explore best practices for security, monitoring, and high availability

 ---
 layout: section
 ---

-# Programme général
+# General schedule

-## 5 jours intensifs
+## 5 intensive days

-1. Concepts de base & automatisation complète
+1. Fundamentals & end-to-end automation
-2. Cluster Kubernetes sur VMware (Terraform)
+2. Kubernetes cluster on VMware (Terraform)
-3. Déploiement Intranet avec Ansible
+3. Intranet deployment with Ansible
-4. Déploiement API externe avec Ansible
+4. Public API deployment with Ansible
-5. Monitoring, haute dispo, sécurité & scaling
+5. Monitoring, high availability, security & scaling